Aeneas: Family and legendary descendants

 Aeneas had an extensive family tree.
 His wet-nurse was Caieta, and he is the father of Ascanius with Creusa, and of Silvius with Lavinia.
 Ascanius, also known as Iulus (or Julius), founded Alba Longa and was the first in a long series of kings.
 According to the mythology used by Virgil in the Aeneid, Romulus and Remus were both descendants of Aeneas through their mother Rhea Silvia, making Aeneas the progenitor of the Roman people.
 Some early sources call him their father or grandfather, but once the dates of the fall of Troy (1184 BCE) and the founding of Rome (753 BCE) became accepted, authors added generations between them.
 The Julian family of Rome, most notably Julius Cæsar and Augustus, traced their lineage to Ascanius and Aeneas, thus to the goddess Venus.
 Through the Julians, the Palemonids make this claim.
 The legendary kings of Britain – including King Arthur – trace their family through a grandson of Aeneas, Brutus.

 Character and appearance

 Aeneas's consistent epithet in Virgil and other Latin authors is pius, a term that connotes reverence toward the gods and familial dutifulness.
+There is significant scholarly debate, however, over the degree to which this epithet is genuine within the poem, and to what extent its deployment by Virgil is sarcastic.